We are pleased to announce that we will be running the next round of the Professionals and Providers Program on the 5th May.

 This is a robust program that brings families, professionals and providers together to learn, reflect and share knowledge and experiences.
 On enrolment we will send a course outline and process for engagement which will vary across the course dependent on course content.

 In summary, course participants can expect:

-17 weeks of continuous learning (2 hours per week), both live and online webinars.
-Live sessions will be accessible to view at people's own pace if you cannot make the session.
+Weekly continuous learning (approx. 2 hours per week Fridays 9 - 11am), both live and online webinars.
+Live sessions will be accessible to view later at people's own pace if you cannot make the session.

 Each live session will include facilitated discussion and coaching around course content and real life application.

 A members course area where all course content is accessible to view and review for 12 months.

 3 dedicated sessions for reflective practice where we explore our understanding of the people you support and therefore support needs.